nibalizer/alphabot/README.txt

 	- Increase overall snarky attitude, find more ways to comment on things.

+	- Update the google doc with the new trip info after an @edit.

 	- Add better error handling or new bits to sort_trips() for parsing trips with dates to datetime objects.
+Also handle multiple dates in one trip.

 Dependencies:

+	- twisted : All the IRC bits and module reloading is handled by twisted.

 	- gdata : Google Documents List Data API, used for the doc generation and deletion when users add and remove trips.